-Foreword by Ann Flatman, Chair of the Governing Body
+Foreword by Ann Flatman, Chair of Governing Body or Headteacher

 Outwood Primary School's commitment to safeguarding the welfare of our children is our highest priority.
 Children need to feel safe to thrive.
 Our safeguarding culture is strong, children are educated on how to keep themselves safe and all of our staff are regularly trained to ensure that signs and symptoms of abuse are picked up, thus the opportunity for those wishing to cause harm to children is drastically reduced.